Blue Springs Manatee Tours

 History of Blue Springs

-In 1856, a New Yorker by the name Louis Thursby bought Blue Springs and moved his family down to a small wooden shack, and started an orang growing business.
-A few years later he built a large plantation style home on top of a Indian midden, which still stands on the property today.
-Thursby's Blue Springs Landing was a hot spot for steam boat activity, shipping goods and tourists back and forth to Jacksonville on the St Johns River.
+In 1856, a New Yorker by the name of Louis Thursby bought Blue Springs moved his family down to a small wooden shack, and started an orang-growing business.
+A few years later he built a large plantation-style home on top of an Indian midden, which still stands on the property today.
+Thursby’s Blue Springs Landing was a hot spot for steamboat activity, shipping goods and tourists back and forth to Jacksonville on the St Johns River.

-In 1880 the railroad came in and eventually the steam boats became a thing of the past.
-In the 1890's a killing freeze occurred, wiping out the citrus grove pushing the industry further south.
+In 1880 the railroad came in and eventually, the steamboats became a thing of the past.
+In the 1890’s a killing freeze occurred, wiping out the citrus grove and pushing the industry further south.
 Thursby and his family switched his focus to the tourist trade, and took advantage of the beautiful spring and excellent hunting and fishing opportunities along the St Johns River.

 In 1971 a famous French marine biologist by the name of Jacques Cousteau filmed a documentary about the manatees of Blue Springs for an episode of a very popular program on TV called the Under Water World of Jacques Cousteau.
-The episode was called the forgotten mermaids.
-The documentary highlighted the Florida manatees and the importance of Blue Springs as the manatees winter refuge.
-Bringing attention to Blue Springs sparked the Florida department of environmental protection to purchased the land one year later in 1972, and begin the manatee protection program.
+The episode was called The Forgotten Mermaids.
+The documentary highlighted the Florida manatees and the importance of Blue Springs as the manatee’s winter refuge.
+Bringing attention to Blue Springs sparked the Florida Department of Environmental Protection to purchase the land one year later in 1972, and begin the manatee protection program.

 The St Johns River